bartek-swiderski92/ohmyfood/README.md

 ## Practical project demonstrating intermediate HTML and CSS Skills.
 No javaScript.
 A multi page, mobile-focused responsive website.
 The website benefits from intermediate animations, simulating loading times and creating pleasant user experience.

+### The project reviews following skills:
+* Develops a navigation structure for a website
+* Implements design effects using CSS & Sass
+* Ensures design consistency on a website

 ### Technologies Used:
 * HTML
 * CSS